pactus-project/pactus.org/docs/guide/run-testnet.md

 ## TestNet Version 1:

-The first testNet is launched with only 4 validators.
+The first testNet was launched with only 4 validators.
 The goal was testing the stability of the consensus engine

 ## TestNet Version 2:

-The second testNet is launched with 7 validators and the [committee](./learn-committee.md) size set to 4.
+The second testNet wasa launched with 7 validators and the [committee](./learn-committee.md) size set to 4.
 The goal was testing the sortition algorithm, networking and state modules.
 The Size of blockchain was about **60 MegaBytes** after 100,000 blocks.

 ## TestNet Version 3:

-The third testNet is launched with 11 nodes in different time zones.
+The third testNet was launched with 11 nodes in different time zones.
 Some of the nodes are configured to be faulty and send malicious messages.
 The goal was to test the liveness and stability of the network in faulty situations.
 The TestNet could successfully commit 130 thousands blocks.